 PRIVATE CONTRACTORS AT ONSHORE AND OFFSHORE PROCESSING CENTRES

-In recent years these companies have been the subject of allegations of misconduct and abuse.
+The Australian Government contracts private companies to run immigration detention centres in Australia, and offshore at asylum seeker regional processing centres.
+Over the past decade, these companies have been the subject of allegations of misconduct and abuse.
 There have been detailed government investigations into private contractor conduct and processes with regard to asylum seekers and refugees.
-This explainer provides a brief overview of the private companies contracted by the Australian government in recent years: Canstruct, Paladin and Serco, and some of the key reports into their management of detention centres.
+This explainer provides a brief overview of the private companies currently operating in Australia and Nauru, as well as companies previously contracted, and some of the key reports into their management of detention centres.

 Canstruct